 Strolling the old town area — cafes, shops, & art history to discover

-Santiago’s Pilgrim House welcomes walkers and offers services, such as wifi, laundry, backpack storage, printing, and more.
-They host sessions where pilgrims can “debrief” and share stories.
+Santiago’s Pilgrim House welcomes walkers & offers services, such as wifi, laundry, backpack storage, printing, & more.
+They host sessions where pilgrims can “debrief” & share stories.
 There’s also a contemplative room in the back that provides a peaceful setting to relax & rejuvenate.

-A light on top of the Cathedral’s Clock Tower glows 24/7 to guide walkers into the city during Holy Years.
-Imagine pilgrims from decades past seeing this at nightfall as they made their way towards the Cathedral!
+A light on top the Cathedral’s Clock Tower glows 24/7 to guide walkers into the city during Holy Years.
+Imagine pilgrims from decades past seeing this at nightfall on their way to the Cathedral!

-For the rest of the journey see Camino Portuguese, Part 1, Part 2, Part 3, & Part 4
+For the rest of the journey see Camino Portuguese, Pt 1, Pt 2, Pt 3, & Pt 4

 For more images of Porto to Santiago see Photos, Camino Portuguese